Red Wings denounce use of logo at white nationalist rally

-The Detroit Red Wings said Saturday they are considering legal action to stop white nationalists from using their logo as part of a "disturbing" rally in Charlottesville, Virginia.
+The Detroit Red Wings are considering legal action to stop white nationalists from using their logo as part of a "disturbing" rally in Charlottesville, Virginia.

 The Red Wings say they are "exploring every possible legal action as it pertains to the misuse of our logo in this disturbing demonstration."
 The team adds that it believes hockey is for everyone and celebrates the diversity of its fan base and the country.